 - a) Dry

-- (i) LeCont LH03 Aus, SVB, SVC
+- LeCont LH03 Aus, SVB, SVC LOH, LPM (i)

 - (ii) Vega VAH

 - (iii) Maxxis Super Sport

-- (iii) Bridgestone DR10 YLR ROK, YDS

-- (iv) Dunlop DFM, DFH

-- (v) MG AZ-Red, FZ Prime (Yellow)

 - b) Wet

-- i) LeCont SV1
+- (i) LeCont - SV1

 - (ii) Vega W2

-- (iii) Bridgestone WER YLP

-- (iv) Dunlop KT14W13

-- (v) MG WT (White)

-- a) Minimum weight including the Driver,

-- All Competitions: 180kg unless otherwise specified in State Regulations or Supplementary Regulations for a Meeting.

-- (ii) Other than at State Series Meetings, minimum weights may be altered during a Meeting to equalise performance.
+- a) Minimum weight including the Driver, - All Competitions: 180kg unless otherwise specified in State Regulations or Supplementary Regulations for a Meeting. - (ii) Other than at State Series Meetings, minimum weights may be altered during a Meeting to equalise performance.

 - b) Data Logging

 - (i) No Class specific conditions

 - c) Apparel

 - (i) Refer to Technical Rules Apparel

 - d) Competition Numbers

 - (i) Background: Yellow

 - (ii) Numbers: Black

 - e) Start Procedure

 - The Start Procedure will be in accordance with Competition Rules Chapter 1 Rule 22

-e) Standing Starts unless otherwise specified in State Regulations or Supplementary Regulations for a Meeting.

-- (ii) In the interest of safety, Karts fitted with a DD2 engine must be gridded at the rear of the entire Field for the Start.

-- f) Permitted Modifications

-- (ii) In accordance with the relevant Homologation
+e) Standing Starts unless otherwise specified in State Regulations or Supplementary Regulations for a Meeting. - (ii) In the interest of safety, Karts fitted with a DD2 engine must be gridded at the rear of the entire Field for the Start. - f) Permitted Modifications - (ii) In accordance with the relevant Homologation a) Yamaha